-The model assumes that the realized (latent) mental representation is based on a single sample from each item distribution, represented by x in Figure 1, where x{ij} is the sample for the ith item and jth participant.
+the ith item and jth individual.
 The ordering produced by each individual is then based on an ordering of the mental samples.
-For example, individual 1 in Figure 1(b) draws sample for items that leads to the ordering (1,2,3) whereas individual 2 draws a sample for the third item that is smaller than the sample for the second item, leading to the ordering (1,3,2).
+For example, Individual 1 in Fig. 1B draws sample for items that leads to the ordering (1,2,3), whereas Individual 2 in Fig. 1C draws a sample for the third item that is smaller than the sample for the second item, leading to the ordering (1,3,2).
 Therefore, the overlap in the item distributions can lead to errors in the orderings produced by individuals.

-The key parameters in the model are μ and σ_i .
-In terms of the original wisdom of the crowd motivation, the most important was μ , because it represents the assumed common latent ordering individuals share.
+The key parameters in the model are μ and σ_j .
+In terms of the original wisdom of the crowd motivation, the most important parameter was μ , because it represents the assumed common latent ordering individuals share.
 Inferring this ordering corresponds to constructing a group answer to the ranking problem.
-In our context of measuring expertise, however, it is the σ_i parameters that are important.
+In our context of measuring expertise, however, it is the σ_j parameters that are important.
 These are naturally interpreted as a measure of expertise.
 Smaller values will lead to more consistent answers closer to the underlying ordering.
 Larger values will lead to more variable answers, with more possibility of deviating from the underlying ordering.